takeyamayuki/takeyamayuki/README.md

 ## Self Introduction
 ### Yuki Takeyama - 武山侑輝
+3rd year undergraduate student of Aoyama Gakuin University (Department of Electrical and Electronic Engineering, Faculty of Science and Technology)
 I'm a college student who likes technology in general, music, and video editing.
 I'm good at Arduino, KiCad, Python, LogicProX.

-## Career and Awards
-* `2012-04` Entered Namiki Secondary School in Ibaraki Prefecture
-* `2016-09` Awarded the Excellence Prize at the 10th High School Science Research Presentation by Chiba University
-* `2017-03` Awarded the RoboCup Junior Soccer Lightweights 2017 Nakatsugawa Open 5th place
-* `2018-03` Graduated from Namiki Secondary School in Ibaraki Prefecture
-* `2019-04` Entered Aoyama Gakuin University (Department of Electrical and Electronic Engineering, Faculty of Science and Technology)
-* `2019-09` Participated in Fujitsu internship
-* `2021-06` 3rd year undergraduate student of Aoyama Gakuin University (Department of Electrical and Electronic Engineering, Faculty of Science and Technology)

 ## Projects
 * **RoboCupJunior**